particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Console live demo 20260-04-29

+Added a [console demo](/getting-started/console/console/#demo) section with a link to the live demo environment access page.

 ### Integration secrets 2026-04-29

 Added information about using Secrets to the [webhook page](/integrations/webhooks/#secrets).
 It was previously only in [secrets](/getting-started/cloud/secrets/#secrets-in-webhooks).